Termite: a simple RS232 terminal

 - "Automatic Reply" filter, including source code (39 KiB)

 - This plug-in filter checks the incoming text or data for keywords or patterns.
 When it detects such a pattern, it automatically transmits a user-defined reply.
 The "pattern" used for matching is regular expression.
 A series of such match/reply rows can be used to handle a simple handshake protocol.
 The ZIP file contains a compiled filter as well as commented source code.
+This filter uses the SLRE library for matching regular expressions.
+The source code for the SLRE library is not included in the above ZIP file, and must be downloaded separately.

 - Writing plug-in filters for Termite (72 KiB)